theKashey/react-focus-lock/README.md

   - `autoFocus`, default true, enables or disables focusing into on Lock activation.
 If disabled Lock will blur an active focus.
   - `noFocusGuards` disabled _focus guards_ - virtual inputs which secure tab index.
   - `group` named focus group for focus scattering aka [combined lock targets](https://github.com/theKashey/vue-focus-lock/issues/2)
+  - `whiteList` you could _whitelist_ locations FocusLock should carry about.
+Everything outside it will ignore.
+For example - any modals.

 # Behavior
  0. It will always keep focus inside Lock.